-By the end of this course, the student will be able to know:
+By the end of this course, the student will be able toknow:

-• at the level of knowledge and understanding:
+- At the level of knowledge and understanding: - the behavioral process and its functions;

-- the behavioral process and its functions; - ways of behaving in creating functional doctor-patient relationships; - the behavioral criteria of the qualitative medical fact; - various situations of manifestation of behavioral barriers in the doctor-patient relationship; - the main sources of medical errors and ways to prevent them; - the rights and obligations of the doctor and the patient; - the definition and essence of sociology and medical sociology; - the theoretical-applied possibilities of medical sociology and their importance for contemporary medicine.
+- ways of behaving in creating functional pharmacist-patient relationships; - behavioral criteria of qualitative pharmaceutical service; - various situations of manifestation of behavioral barriers in the pharmacist-patient/ client relationship; - the main sources of mistakes in the pharmaceutical activity and possibilities to prevent them; - the rights and obligations of the pharmacist.

-• at the application level:
+• At the application level:

-- intra- and inter-organizational behavioral skills, to optimally integrate into the medical team; - adequate images of a medical worker by avoiding situations of malpractice; - specific techniques for overcoming behavioral barriers; - behavior in the doctor-patient relationship; - intercultural behavioral ways in the doctor-patient relationship; - behavioral reactions of patients depending on personality; - moral qualities in clarifying the problems regarding the life and health of patients and/or people in their entourage; - the possibility of conducting elementary sociological investigations in certain subjects of medical activity.
+- intra- and inter-organizational behavioral skills, to optimally integrate into the curative team; - adequate images of a pharmacy worker by avoiding situations of malpractice; - specific techniques for overcoming behavioral barriers; - behavior in the pharmacist-patient relationship; - intercultural behavioral ways in the pharmacist-patient relationship; - behavioral reactions of patients/clients depending on personality; - moral qualities in clarifying the problems regarding the life and health of patients and/or people in their entourage.

-• at the integration level:
+• At the integration level:

-- behavioral ways in the conditions of medical activity; - knowledge to organize or reorganize one's style of behavior in medicine; - professional image by status and social role of the doctor; - knowledge and skills to detect the sources of behavioral nonconformities in medical practice; - skills to overcome behavioral difficulties in medicine; - knowledge of medical sociology for successful professional conduct in dialogue with patients from different ethnicities and cultural-geographical areas of the world; - to apply appropriate techniques in elementary sociological studies; - knowledge of the diversity of medication and organization of medical systems in the history of medicine, as well as current ones.
+- behavioral ways in the conditions of medical activity; - knowledge to organize or reorganize one's style of behavior in the pharmaceutical field; - professional image by the status and social role of the pharmacist; - knowledge and skills to detect sources of behavioral nonconformities in pharmaceutical practice; - skills to overcome behavioral difficulties in the pharmacy.